channingwalton/doobie-play/README.md

-This project has a simple _Store_ described by a trait parameterised by C[_], some context containing the result of operations in the store.
+This project has a simple _Store_ described by a trait parameterised by C[_], some context containing the result of operations on the store.

 To support the idea side-effects performed after a successful store operation, a post commit, the operations